 UPDATED APRIL 1, 2020

 As the COVID-19 (coronavirus) continues to create challenges for businesses and communities, our hearts go out to those who have been affected.
 We hope that you and your loved ones are staying healthy and strong.
-Below are updates for our client community, as well as our valuation partners.
-We will update this message as needed.
+We will update this message as needed for our client community, as well as our valuation partners.
 Please check back on a regular basis.

 Consolidated Analytics Business Update